 With over two million subscribers, Marty Schwartz might have the biggest guitar lesson channel on YouTube, and for good reason.
 Marty has been uploading guitar lessons since 2005, teaching you how to play all your favourite guitar songs, from Led Zepplin to Nirvana.

-His lessons focus on getting you up and running with the main riffs of your favourite songs so you can start playing along and having fun as quickly as possible.
+His lessons focus on getting you up and running with the main riffs of your favorite songs so you can start playing along and having fun as quickly as possible.

 Carl Brown comes at every song from several angles.
 You can learn anything from just the main riff of Motley Crue’s Girls Girls Girls, to the entire album Master Of Puppets by Metallica, including all of the solos.

 And if Carl’s 1400 and counting videos aren’t enough for you, he has several paid courses on his website.
 Carl also does a live YouTube event every Saturday for free where you can learn from him and his dogs.

 Guitar Jamz was set up by Marty Schwartz to be a comprehensive, in depth resource for learners of every style.
 They cover every level from beginners to advanced, and will teach you blues, country or rock guitar (check out our favorite country songs for beginners).
 They have lessons on everything from acoustic fingerpicking to shredding lead guitar, and even have courses that go deep into music theory.

 Hope this list was useful to you in your quest to learn guitar online!
 If you’re getting ready to start, which one looks good?
 If you’re already on the way, which of these have you tried?